What is a Trauma Center?

 What is a trauma center?

 Trauma center hospitals provide specialized medical services and resources to patients suffering from traumatic injuries.
-Appropriate treatment has been shown to reduce the likelihood of death or permanent disability to injured patients.
+Appropriate treatment by specifically trained staff has been shown to reduce the likelihood of death or permanent disability to injured patients.
 Accredited trauma centers must be continuously prepared to treat the most serious life threatening and disabling injuries.
 Even though trauma centers are within hospitals, they are not intended to replace the traditional hospital and its emergency department for minor injuries.

 How many levels of trauma centers are there in Pennsylvania?